Isovariant homotopy theory and fixed point invariants

-The geometric model structure on isovariant spaces is a $G$-equivariant version of Douteau's model structure on stratified spaces in \cite{douteaustrat}.
+We note that having this lifting condition against maps of $\mathcal{J}$ implies that it holds for maps $j \in \jcell$.

+The lifting condition above resembles the fibrancy condition for stratified simplicial sets in \cite{douteaustrat}.
 Proposition 4.12 of \cite{douteaustrat} shows that conically stratified spaces are fibrant, relying on Theorem A.6.4 of \cite{lurieHA}.
 Our proof below resembles these arguments, but is simplified by the fact that we only consider smooth manifolds rather than the more general conically stratified spaces.

 \begin{proof}

 We will show that $M$ has the extension property with respect to $i_0 \Box b^\mathbf{H}$ by induction on the length of the chain $\mathbf{H}=H_0< \cdots < H_n$.
 The same proof shows $M$ has the extension property with respect to $(i_0 \Box b^\mathbf{H}) \times D^n$, so we omit the disk factor throughout this proof.